 Experienced DUI / DWI Defense Attorney for Peoria

 Being pulled over by the police for a run-of-the-mill traffic violation is stressful enough.
 However, when authorities suspect you of drunk driving or driving while intoxicated by drugs, your anxiety level can hit the roof.
 While being accused of a crime is never going to be a walk in the park, Rob Hanauer and his team at Hanauer Law do everything possible to make things smoother and take the edge off the fear you are probably feeling.
 When you talk with Rob about your case, you’ll never feel like just another client.
 We know that what you are going through is personal for you, and we make you our priority so you don’t have to worry as much about your case; you can live your life.
-When you need an experienced DUI lawyer serving Peoria to shoot down unfair DUI charges, we deliver.
+When you need an experienced DUI lawyer in Peoria to shoot down unfair DUI charges, we deliver.

 Speak with a DUI-Defense Lawyer at Hanauer Law Today